aliyasaiyed/elevenlabs-multilingual-call/README.md

 One honest limitation: because I generated each line separately and joined them, the speakers run straight into each other with no pause, so the rhythm is a little tighter than a real call.
 In production I'd add natural gaps and let the agent's tone shift between hearing the problem and resolving it.
 Maybe because English is my native language, I noticed the tone of the voices in that audio seemed to change a little unnaturally to me personally, whereas Spanish and German felt more steady-toned.

-What it changed about how I'd position it: the multilingual quality is good enough that language coverage isn't a footnote, it's a wedge.
-For multinational and EU financial buyers I'd lead with "one agent, every language, same quality" instead of burying it as a feature.
-The proof a buyer actually needs is that the [German/Spanish] sounded as composed and trustworthy as the English.
+What it changed about how I'd position it: the multilingual quality is strong enough that language coverage isn't a footnote, it's a wedge.
+The worry enterprise buyers have is that non-English voices degrade.
+I found the opposite: the Spanish and German held up as well as the English, and to my ear they were steadier.
+So for multinational and EU financial buyers, I'd lead with that proof directly, that the agent sounds as composed and trustworthy in every language, rather than burying language support as a feature.

 ## Run it yourself